-Assessing Parent Contribution for Institutional Aid
+Assessing Parent Contribution for School Need Based Scholarships

-Financial information from parents is required of all applicants for institutional aid regardless of marital status or length of time a student has been self-supporting.
-VP&S does not recognize "independence" when determining eligibility for school-based scholarships unless you are age 35 or older by the start of the academic year.
+Financial information from parents is required of all applicants for school need based scholarships regardless of marital status or length of time a student has been self-supporting.
+We assume that parents and the students (and spouse) will contribute to the cost of education to the extent they are able, and that financial aid will be used to supplement the effort the family is making.
+VP&S does not recognize "independence" when determining eligibility for school need based scholarships unless you are age 35 or older by the start of the academic year.
 This means that parents who are divorced must each provide the information requested on the CSS Profile.
 They can use passwords to complete these sections to ensure their information is private.
 Please be aware that stepparents must also provide their financial information.